Hamtramck, Michigan: Private schools

-Hamtramck was historically a Polish Catholic community, so it housed Catholic schools by the Roman Catholic Archdiocese of Detroit.
-One of the buildings once used by Hanley charter school was previously St. Florian Elementary School.
-The other Catholic primary schools included Our Lady Queen of Apostles and St. Ladislaus Elementary School.
-The city also housed St. Florian High School, a Catholic high school which opened in 1940 and was located in another wing of the same building as St. Florian.
+Hamtramck formerly housed Catholic schools affiliated with the Roman Catholic Archdiocese of Detroit, including St. Florian Elementary School, Our Lady Queen of Apostles, and St. Ladislaus Elementary School.
+The city also housed St. Florian High School, a Catholic high school that opened in 1940 and was in a wing of the same building as St. Florian.

-The parishes that established St. Florian, Our Lady Queen of Apostles, and St. Ladislaus had been built after 1909.
-In 1925 2,217 students attended St. Florian, making it the largest Catholic elementary school in the city.
-That year, St. Ladislaus had 1,540 students, and Our Lady Queen of Apostles had 1,316 students.
-JoEllen McNergney Vinyard, author of For Faith and Fortune: The Education of Catholic Immigrants in Detroit, 1805-1925, wrote that the classrooms were "more crowded than most any Polish parish school in Detroit."
-In the Catholic schools in Hamtramck there were often 70 students per classroom compared to 45 students per classroom in Hamtramck public schools.
-It was common for children to attend religious schools selectively during certain periods so they could absorb religious ideals, but go to public school for preschool and later stages.
-In the 1920s Hamtramck had no Catholic high school and the majority of parents sent their children to public high school.
-Felician Academy and St. Josephat's Polish Catholic High School, two schools in Detroit, were located several blocks away from the Hamtramck border.
-Some parents sent their children to those schools.
+The parishes that established St. Florian, Our Lady Queen of Apostles, and St. Ladislaus were built after 1909.
+In 1925, 2,217 students attended St. Florian, making it the city's largest Catholic elementary school, while St. Ladislaus had 1,540 students and Our Lady Queen of Apostles had 1,316.
+JoEllen McNergney Vinyard, author of For Faith and Fortune: The Education of Catholic Immigrants in Detroit, 1805–1925, wrote that the classrooms were "more crowded than most any Polish parish school in Detroit."
+Many of Hamtramck's Catholic schools had 70 students per classroom, compared to 45 in Hamtramck public schools.
+It was common for children to attend religious schools during certain periods so they could absorb religious ideals and public school for preschool and later stages.
+In the 1920s, Hamtramck had no Catholic high school and most children attended public high school.
+Felician Academy and St. Josephat's Polish Catholic High School, two schools in Detroit, were several blocks away from the Hamtramck border.
+Some children attended those schools.

 In 1992 Dickinson West Elementary School opened in the former St. Ladislaus building.
-In the fall of 2002, St. Florian High and Bishop Gallagher High School in Harper Woods merged to form Trinity Catholic High School in Harper Woods.
-At that point, St. Florian Elementary remained open.
-In 2005 the archdiocese announced that St. Florian Elementary would close.
-After St. Florian Elementary's closing, no Catholic schools are located within the city limits of Hamtramck.
-During the same year, the archdiocese announced that Trinity High School would close.
+In 2002, St. Florian High and Bishop Gallagher High School in Harper Woods merged to form Trinity Catholic High School in Harper Woods.
+In 2005, the archdiocese announced that St. Florian Elementary and Trinity High School would close.
+There are no longer any Catholic schools within Hamtramck's city limits.